 SO HOW MUCH IS ‘HIGHER PROTEIN INTAKE’?

-Aim for 1.2g-1.6g of protein per kg of body weight
+For athletic individuals or those with a goal of weight reduction aim for 1.2g-1.6g of protein per kg of body weight.

-Aim for high protein sources e.g. no processed meats and more nutrient dense carbohydrates such as quinoa, chickpea, lentils, beans.
+Aim for high protein sources e.g. majority should come from unprocessed animal sources and more nutrient dense carbohydrates such as quinoa, chickpea, lentils, beans.

 SURELY YOU DONT EXPECT ME TO COUNT GRAMS OF PROTEIN?

 Counting macronutrients is a bit of a niche and by no means necessary.
-You can easily meet your protein needs by adding some at each of your meals, particularly at breakfast as it seems to help control appetite for the rest of the day.
+You can easily meet your protein needs by adding some at each of your meals and are very likely to meet all your protein requirements.
 If on the other hand you are someone who loves numbers and enjoys tracking their data then keeping tabs of your protein intake can easily be done via a variety of food tracking apps or with a quick reference to the food packets.